asalik13/Content-Addressable-Parallel-Processors/README.md

 You can find all the different modules that work with each other in their specific files.

 - *CAPP.v* contains the main module.
 It uses all the modules below and is at the top level.
 It manages the high-level protocol for communication with the host computer over USB-UART.
-The protocol is implemented as a state machine:
+The protocol is implemented as a finite state machine: